-In horror movies, setting is everything.
+In horror books and movies, setting is everything.
 This is super apparent in "The Shining", Stephen King's novel which was adapted for the screen by Stanley Kubrick.
 Both book and film delve into the tricks the mind can play on those susceptible to paranoia, fear and violence when trapped and cut off from the real, rational and sane world.

 Jack Torrance, his wife, and their kid move into a secluded and completely eerie mountain resort called the Overlook Hotel to care for it while it closes for the winter.
 They slowly succumb to the maddening isolation and fear of the beautiful but spooky old hotel.

 The hotel that inspired Stephen King to pen the novel is The Stanley in Estes Park, CO just outside Rocky Mountain National Park.
 He checked into the hotel in 1973 for a one-night stay with his wife, Tabitha.
 Fortuitously, they were the only guests at the hotel that night.
 They pretty much had the run of the place, but King wasn’t convinced they were actually alone.
 The room he stayed in was Room 217, which is, to this day, the hotel’s most-requested room.
 The Shining was inspired by these events and the overall experience of being secluded in the grand resort hotel alone.

 The Stanley appeared in the 1990s King-sanctioned made-for-TV series version, as he wasn't a fan of Stanley Kubrick's atmosphere-heavy, plot-light take on his material.
 Today you can watch both King's and Kubrick's versions on a nonstop loop on the hotel’s Channel 42.